-- ii.
-The Commission establishes and publishes the benchmark graduation and employment rates from information submitted in the Annual Reports of accredited schools.4 The Graduation and Employment Chart is the Commission's mechanism for collecting student achievement data and schools must provide this information in accordance with the prescribed requirements and instructions that accompany this chart.
+- i.
+The Commission will review student achievement for each program offered at an institution and will consider not only the rates at which students graduate from a training program, attain employment in a training related field, and pass licensure/certification exams required for employment,4 but also other factors that are reasonably related to student achievement as a measure of educational quality and institutional effectiveness. - ii.
+The Commission establishes and publishes the benchmark graduation and employment rates from information submitted in the Annual Reports of accredited schools.5 The Graduation and Employment Chart is the Commission's mechanism for collecting student achievement data and schools must provide this information in accordance with the prescribed requirements and instructions that accompany this chart.
 A school demonstrates an acceptable level of successful student achievement when graduation and employment rates meet or exceed the established benchmarks. - iii.
-For those programs where a governmental entity requires the attainment of a passing score on a licensure/certification exam in order to work in a particular field, the Commission determines a program's licensure/certification exam pass rate to be acceptable when at least 70% of the students that take the exam attain a passing score.5 - iv.
+For those programs where a governmental entity requires the attainment of a passing score on a licensure/certification exam in order to work in a particular field, the Commission determines a program's licensure/certification exam pass rate to be acceptable when at least 70% of the students that take the exam attain a passing score.6 - iv.
 For any program that has a graduation, employment, or licensure/certification exam pass rate that is lower than the Commission's established benchmark rates, a school may still demonstrate with supporting documentation the successful achievement of its students in that program by providing other reliable indicators of successful student learning and by showing that factors such as economic conditions, state and national trends, location, student population served, length of program, students who withdraw from training but still obtain employment, state requirements, or other external or mitigating factors reasonably related to student achievement are adversely impacting the school's ability to meet the Commission's established benchmark rates. - v.
 Upon presentation by a school, the Commission may consider an aggregated institutional rate of graduation or employment attainment in determining whether to take a programmatic or institutional action related to student achievement. - 2.
 Student Achievement Outcomes Monitoring and Reporting